ppc64le/capi-rowcache/README.md

 [Apache Cassandra](http://cassandra.apache.org) is an open source, non-relational, horizontally scalable, distributed database management system.
 When serving thousands of read operations per second per node, Cassandra is typically bottlenecked by disk I/O. The read path of Cassandra can include an in-memory cache, called RowCache, but when the cache misses, Cassandra must read the data from disks.
 These disk I/O activities suffer from high latency.
 Even if flash SSDs are used instead of spinning disks, there still remains overhead in the file system and the device driver.

+CAPI-RowCache naturally extends the original in-memory RowCache mechanism to high-throughput low-latency CAPI-Flash.
+You no longer need large expensive DRAM to cache your data in memory.
+Instead, you can exploit inexpensive flash storage but still do not suffer from the overhead in the OS.
+CAPI-RowCache is to optimize read-intensive workloads.
+We will soon release another CAPI-Flash exploitation for Apache Cassandra to optimize write-intensive workloads.

 ## Download

 Go to the [release page](https://github.com/hhorii/capi-rowcache/releases) and download the latest capi-rowcache.jar and capiblock.jar.